 Pre-Visit Number, required but may be empty.
 A unique number assigned when scheduling patient’s individual visit /encounter at the healthcare facility.

-The following may only be used for visual verification for patient demographics validation, and will not be entered into the system:
+The following may be used for visual verification for patient demographics validation, and also may be entered into the system:

 Photo - image of patient, or patient identity such as passport, driver’s license, state ID card, military ID to be used to identify the patient.